OfficeForProductSafetyAndStandards/opss-gds-blazor/Opss.DesignSystem.Frontend.Blazor.Components/README.nuget.md

     <GdsButton Text="Click me" />
     ```

-Please refer to the [showcase project](/Opss.DesignSystem.Frontend.Blazor.Showcase) for examples of how to use the components.
+Please refer to the [showcase project](https://github.com/OfficeForProductSafetyAndStandards/opss-gds-blazor/tree/develop/Opss.DesignSystem.Frontend.Blazor.Showcase) for examples of how to use the components.

 ## Components
 For a full list of components please refer to the [components project](https://github.com/OfficeForProductSafetyAndStandards/opss-gds-blazor/tree/develop/Opss.DesignSystem.Frontend.Blazor.Components) on Github.

-## Tests
-The components are tested using the [BUnit](https://bunit.dev/) testing framework.
-The tests can be found in the [test project](/Opss.DesignSystem.Frontend.Blazor.UnitTests).

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.